RTXI/rtxi/HACKING.md

 hidden if the `rtxi_DEVELOPER_MODE` option is disabled.
 Enabling this option makes tests and other developer targets and options available.
 Not enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.
+This option is autoamtically added to dev preset.

 Developer mode is always set to on in CI workflows.